tainacan/tainacan-wiki/dev/creating-metadata-type.md

 }
 ```

-These are the basic methods you have to call to set up you MT:
+These are the basic methods you have to call to set up your MT:

 * **set_name(string $name)** - Sets the name of the Metadata type.
 This is the name the user will see in the front end and should be internationalized.
 * **set_description(string $name)** - Sets the description of the Metadata type.
 This is the text the user will see in the front end and should be internationalized.
 * **set_primitive(string $type)** - Inform what is the raw type of data that will be stored.
 This is used mainly by Filter Types to decide what kind of Filters will be available for each Metadata Type.
-Current used primitive types are: string, date, float, item, term and long_string (you can create new ones if you want, just note that not Filter Types will be available to them)
+Current used primitive types are: string, date, float, item, term, and long_string (you can create new ones if you want, just note that not Filter Types will be available to them)
 set_preview_template

-You can also set a HTML preview of your Metadata Type to help users visualize how it works.
+You can also set an HTML preview of your Metadata Type to help users visualize how it works.
 This will be displayed in the Metadata configuration screen, when the user click on the "?" icon of a Metadata Type.

 * **set_preview_template(string $template)** - The HTML code that previwes the plugin.
 Use [Buefy](https://buefy.github.io/) and [Bulma](http://bulma.io/) classes.